lachlan-ibm/ibmvia_autoconf/docs/container.rst

 --------------------
 The configuration snapshot is the asset used by Verify Identity Access runtime containers to deploy business logic.
 The process of publishing a new snapshot; pushing it to the runtime containers; and then restarting the contains can be a slow process.
-The autoconf module allows admins to skip these publish steps for incremental snapshots (as successive pending changes are commited).
+The autoconf module allows admins to skip these publish steps for incremental snapshots (as successive pending changes are committed).
 This allows the autoconf tool to run faster at the cost of not having a snapshot available to runtime containers as the tool progresses.

 The default option is to not publish incremental snapshots: ``incremental_snapshot: False``.